rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 **1) block backgrounds are stretched to the full width of the window**, while the content itself is in the center of the screen and corresponds to the layout;
 **2) the layout occupies a maximum width of 1280px** and matches the layout, is centered with equal indents on the left and right, the free space is filled with any color;

 For any of the cases above, it is **considered an error** if the content is not centered, i.e. aligned to the right or the left side.
-In case of such an error **removed -10** points per page.
+In case of such an error **-10** points penalty applied per page.
-If the content is centered, it checks if it matches the 1280px layout, for this:
+If the content is centered, we check if it matches the 1280px layout.
+To do so:

 - set window width to 1280px
 - check for indentation violations or size violations.